gardener/gardener/docs/usage/shoot_purposes.md

 # Shoot Cluster Purpose

-The `Shoot` resource contains a `.spec.purpose` field indicating how the shoot is used whose allowed values are as follows:
+The `Shoot` resource contains a `.spec.purpose` field indicating how the shoot is used, whose allowed values are as follows:

 * `evaluation` (default): Indicates that the shoot cluster is for evaluation scenarios.
 * `development`: Indicates that the shoot cluster is for development scenarios.